dddrrreee/cs140e-24win/labs/4-cross-checking/README.md

 equivalence means you got it right too.
 And, nicely, automatically detect if any subsequent modifications you do break the code.

+The basic intuition: it's very hard to check if two different Turing machines are equivalant by comparing their logic.
+On the other hand it's trivial compare their tapes after they run: same end tape = same computed result.

 #### Sign-off

 There are three parts for sign-off:

-   1. Your checksums for the tests in `1-fake-pi/tests` pass.
+   1. Your checksums for the tests in `1-fake-pi/tests` match your partner's (and ours).

       Note this includes implementing `gpio_set_function` and check that it gives the same checksum.